CleanSolLLC/chow_now_cli/NOTES.md

   CLI
     Scraper
-        Recipe
-        	User
+        Meal

 a command line interface for AllRecipes.com https://www.allrecipes.com/recipes/ where user types in chow_now_cli

-Normally a user would search for a recipe based on a food type i.e. beef, seafood chicken etc. in a search engine which would return numerous websites.
-The user then picks a website that would list the recipes.
-The user picks a recipe that looks at the delicious picture, reads the ratings, descriptions and maybe even the reviews.
-After all of this effort the user clicks on the recipe directions and notices that she does not have 30 minutes of prep time and 1 hour of cooking time to get the meal prepared for dinner or even worse the user does not have the  ingredients for the recipe!
-This CLI will eliminate that problem by providng the user with that information earlier in the process.
+Normally a user searches for a recipe based on a food type i.e. beef, seafood, chicken etc. A search engine would return numerous websites and the user would select a website and and do a search of recipes from that particular site.
+The user picks a recipe that looks delicious based on the picture, the description, ratings and maybe even the reviews.
+After all of this effort the user clicks on the recipe directions and notices that she/he does not have 30 minutes of prep time and 1 hour of cooking time to get the meal prepared for dinner or even worse the user does not have the  ingredients for the recipe!
+This CLI will eliminate that problem by providng the user with that information early in the search process.

 Prints Welcome Message